TrellixVulnTeam/toontown-strut_22QZ/README.md

 * https://github.com/OSToontown/ToontownStride-Py3 - original project
 * https://github.com/satire6/Spotify - Pandora Textures
-* Project bikehorn - providing textures I could not upscale myself.
+* Project bikehorn - providing textures I could not convert myself.
 * Waifu2x - The project that allows upscaling without as much quality loss.
 * Disney - Creating "Toontown Online", the one that started it all...
 * people like you. thank you!